vdotup/conver_quran_txt_to_json/README.md

 goal of this python project is to convert fullQuran.txt to json array of object "surah"

 - surah name and verses are object of language codes to allow for easy translation in future.
-- basmalah should be one of the verses, first one.
+- basmalah should be first verse for Fatihah only.

 Example
 ```json